 But not all credit counseling agencies are the same.
 In fact, some members of the credit counseling industry generate profits for affiliates through their nonprofit counseling.
 To find reputable credit counseling agencies, consumers can take the following steps:

-Make sure the credit counseling agency is a member of a national organization such as the National Federation for Credit Counseling or the National Foundation for Credit Counseling and has fulfilled state requirements for credit counseling.
+- Make sure the credit counseling agency is a member of a national organization such as the National Federation for Credit Counseling or the Financial Counseling Association of America and has fulfilled state requirements for credit counseling.

-Ask if the credit counseling agency is accredited by a trustworthy third party.
-Talk to the Better Business Bureau, state attorney general and local consumer protection groups that make complaints against credit counseling agencies available to the public.
+- Even if an agency is accredited, check its local record with the Better Business Bureau, state attorney general and local consumer protection groups that examine consumer complaints.
 A history of complaints should raise a red flag.

-Get verbal agreements in writing, and beware of big promises.
-Statements from any credit counseling agency that suggest it can lower monthly payments by up to 50 percent, get you our of debt easily and quickly or can remove negative (but accurate) information from your credit report should cause consumers with bad credit to look elsewhere for help.
+- Get verbal agreements in writing, and beware of big promises.
+Statements from any credit counselor that suggest it can lower monthly payments by up to 50 percent, get you our of debt easily and quickly or can remove negative (but accurate) information from your credit report should cause consumers with bad credit to look elsewhere for help.